Illinois Co-Parenting Services

 Please keep in mind that the Guardian ad litem is not the child/ren's attorney and not a parent's attorney.
 The Guardian ad litem is a court appointed expert of the court to investigate the best interests of the child/ren.
 Information shared with a Guardian ad litem is not confidential.

 If you have a court order appointing Erin Birt as your Guardian ad litem, please contact us for next steps.

-Uncontested Legal Services for Custody, Visitation, or Co-Parenting Conflict.
+Legal Services for Co-Parenting

 Uncontested legal services are for parents that agree to the separation, need legal guidance or have determined either through mediation or by working together upon a comprehensive parenting plan that includes the parental decision making responsibilities (custody), parenting time (visitation), and other special parenting provisions.
 This is a completely confidential legal process during which our attorney works with one parent to prepare all of the needed court documents to finalize your parenting plans and divorce or separation.

 What is co-parenting mediation, and how does it differ from traditional mediation?